-It is important to start thinking early about what kind of thesis you want to write.
+It is important to start thinking early about what kind of bachelor's or master's thesis you want to write.
 There are several ways of doing this:

 - You may have your own idea that you wish to develop. - You may have been in contact with a company, had a part-time or summer job, etc. Here you may have become aware of a topic/problem that the enterprise wishes to investigate. - You may find an interesting topic among the projects published by the department in the Collaboration Portal.